-- disability;

-- gender, gender identity or gender reassignment status;

-marital status;

 - race, racial group, ethnic or national origin, or nationality;

 - religion or belief;

-- sexual orientation;
+- o sexual orientation;

-- age;
+- o age;

-- civil partnership status;
+- o civil partnership status;

-- pregnancy or maternity;
+- o pregnancy or maternity;

-- paternity;
+- o paternity;

+- o caring responsibilities;

-- caring responsibilities; part-time status; or
+- o part-time status; or

-- fixed-term status.
+- o fixed-term status

-WHAT WE EXPECT FROM YOU
+What we Expect from You

-We expect you, and every one of our people, to take personal responsibility for observing, upholding, promoting and applying this policy.
-Our culture is made in the day-to-day working interactions between us so creating the right environment is a responsibility that we all share.

-Cultivating this culture does not happen by accident but requires ongoing commitment and nurturing.
-The reality is that we live in a world where areas of difference (whether gender, sexual orientation, ethnicity or others) often translate to biases, challenges and barriers that may not be faced by others.

-And the more areas of difference a person brings, the more this effect can be compounded.
+- ES Global ("We", "Us", "Our") expect you, and every one of our people, to take personal responsibility for observing, upholding, promoting and applying this policy.
+Our culture is made in the day-to-day working interactions between us so creating the right environment is a responsibility that we all share. - Cultivating this culture does not happen by accident but requires ongoing commitment and nurturing.
+The reality is that we live in a world where areas of difference (whether gender, sexual orientation, ethnicity or others) often translate to biases, challenges and barriers that may not be faced by others. - And the more areas of difference a person brings, the more this effect can be compounded.
 In this way, the experiences of a black woman with a disability may be very different to the experiences of a black woman without a disability and also very different from the experiences of a white woman.
-This way of looking at diversity and inclusion is known as "intersectionality".

-We expect you to treat your colleagues and third parties (including customers, suppliers, contractors, agency staff and consultants) fairly and with dignity, trust and respect.
-Sometimes, this may mean allowing for different views and viewpoints and making space for others to contribute.

-By embedding such values and constructively challenging inappropriate comments or ways of working, you can help us achieve and maintain a truly inclusive workplace culture.

-Any dealings that you have with colleagues, or third parties must be free from any form of discrimination, harassment, victimisation or bullying.

-If any of our people is found to have committed, authorised or condoned an act of discrimination, harassment, victimisation or bullying, we will act against them including (for those to whom it applies) under our Disciplinary procedure.

-You should be aware that you can be personally liable for discrimination and harassment.
+This way of looking at diversity and inclusion is known as "intersectionality". - We expect you to treat your colleagues and third parties (including customers, suppliers, contractors, agency staff and consultants) fairly and with dignity, trust and respect.
+Sometimes, this may mean allowing for different views and viewpoints and making space for others to contribute - By embedding such values and constructively challenging inappropriate comments or ways of working, you can help us achieve and maintain a truly inclusive workplace culture. - Any dealings that you have with colleagues, or third parties must be free from any form of discrimination, harassment, victimization or bullying. - If any of our people is found to have committed, authorized or condoned an act of discrimination, harassment, victimization or bullying, we will act against them including (for those to whom it applies) under our Disciplinary Procedure (131,Page,disciplinary_procedure,KB.aspx). - You should be aware that you can be personally liable for discrimination and harassment.

-DISCRIMINATION
+Discrimination

-The UK Equality Act 2010 prohibits discrimination because of certain protected characteristics.
+- The UK Equality Act 2010 prohibits discrimination because of certain protected characteristics.
 These are:

-- disability;
+- o disability;

-- sex;
+- o sex;

-- gender reassignment;
+- o gender reassignment;

 - marital or civil partnership status;

-- race;
+- o race:

 - religion or belief;

-- sexual orientation;
+- o sexual orientation;

-- age; and
+- o age; and

-- pregnancy or maternity.
+- o pregnancy or maternity.

-Discrimination can be intentional or unintentional and may occur directly, indirectly, by association, or by perception (see 'Different types of discrimination under the UK Equality Act 2010').
+- Discrimination can be intentional or unintentional and may occur directly, indirectly, by association, or by perception .

-There are also two specific types of discrimination that apply only to disability: "discrimination arising from disability" and "failing to make reasonable adjustments" (see 'Different types of discrimination under the UK Equality Act 2010').
+- There are also two specific types of discrimination that apply only to disability: "discrimination arising from disability" and "failing to make reasonable adjustments".

-Discrimination is not always obvious and can be subtle and unconscious.
-This comes from a person's general assumptions about the abilities, interests and characteristics of a particular group that influences how they treat those people (known as "unconscious bias").
-Such assumptions or prejudices may cause them to apply requirements or conditions that put those in particular groups at a disadvantage.
-Examples include:
+- Discrimination is not always obvious and can be subtle and unconscious.
+This comes from a person's general assumptions about the

+abilities, interests and characteristics of a particular group that influences how they treat those people (known as "unconscious bias").

+Such assumptions or prejudices may cause them to apply requirements or conditions that put those in particular groups at a

+disadvantage.

+- Examples include: